 Ways to Untangle Your Necklaces

 1. Untangling Your Necklace With a Straight Pin or a Needle

 If you cannot seem to loosen the knot, you can use a straight pin or needle to fix it.
 You should grab the pin and insert it into the center of the knot.
 Then you should gently pull up or sideways to separate the chains so that you can untangle the chain.
 This process takes some time and requires patience.
 You have to make sure in order to keep an eye for catching any openings, as you can break it.

 2. Untangling Your Necklace Using Baby Powder

 You should sprinkle a little bit of baby powder over the knot to act as a lubricant.
-Baby powder is safe to add to necklaces and can easily be washed off.
+It is safe to add baby powder.
+It can easily be washed off.
 Then you should gently massage the knot to try in order to separate the chains and untangle the necklace.
-Insert the tips of your two needles into the middle of the knotted area.
-While in the knot, pick and pull the needles away from each other to try and open up the knot.
-When you begin to expand the space between the knotted areas, you can start to separate individual necklace strands.
+Place the ends of your two needles in the middle of the knotted area.
+While in the knot, take the pins to pull the knot open and pull it away from each other.
+Begin expanding the gap between the node areas.
+In this way, you can start separating different necklace chains or two different ends of the same necklace.
 Once you untangle your knot, you have to make sure to rinse off the baby powder from the necklace using a mild soap.
-Rinse the necklace off with clean water, and use a paper towel to gently dry the necklace.
+You can rinse the necklace off with clean water without any harm or damage.